bwRavencl/ControllerBuddy/README.md

 - Powerful user interface:
     - Allows the creation of mapping profiles
     - Configuration of settings
-    - Support for a light and dark UI theme
+    - Support for light and dark UI themes
 - In-game overlay:
     - Displays current mode
     - Can show current position of virtual axes
     - On-Screen-Keyboard that can be controlled by gamepad
     - VR support (OpenVR)
     - Customizable position and colors
-- Two operating scenarios:
+- Two modes of operation:
     - Local
     - Server to client (experimental! use only in trusted networks!)
 - Supported gamepads: